 Mr. Mrozek was Vice Chairman and Chief Financial Officer of the ServiceMaster Company, Memphis, Tennessee (residential and commercial cleaning, pest, lawn and other services), from November 2006 to March 2008, when he retired after the completion of its sale and relocation of its corporate headquarters.
-He also served as its President and Chief Financial Officer from January 2004 to November 2006, its President and Chief Operating Officer from April 2002 to January 2004 and as a Group President and Chief Operating Officer from January 1997 to April 2002.
-He joined the ServiceMaster Company in 1987, prior to which he spent 12 years with Arthur Andersen & Co., an international accounting firm.
+He also served as its President and Chief Financial Officer from January 2004 to November 2006 and as its President and Chief Operating Officer from April 2002 to January 2004.
+He joined the ServiceMaster Company in 1987, prior to which he spent 11 years with Arthur Andersen & Co., an international accounting firm.
 He is a director of G&K Services, Inc.